Aims and Methods

 What we propose

-We propose a mixed methods evaluation of the proposed walking groups organised for older people living with dementia in the Willows Care Home in Great Linford to further understand the factors that may hinder or facilitate the uptake of and continuous engagement with the outdoor walking groups’ activities.
+We propose a mixed methods evaluation (as we plan to collect both qualitative and quantitative data) of the proposed walking groups organised for older people living with dementia in the Willows Care Home in Great Linford to further understand the factors that may hinder or facilitate the uptake of and continuous engagement with the outdoor walking groups’ activities.

-- To explore barriers and facilitators to continuous engagement with the fortnightly walking groups via short, semi-structured interviews with older people with dementia and their carers taking part in these walks.
+- To explore barriers and facilitators to continuous engagement with the fortnightly walking groups via interviews with older people with dementia and their carers taking part in these walks.

 - To evaluate the social and mental wellbeing in relation to the outdoor walking group activity.